“There’s no such thing as lasting forever, Elliot. Even if you’re immortal. All there is, is tonight.”

 Ventrue.
 The word is like poison in his mouth.
 He lets it sit there.

 GM: “Rudolf leaned forward, smirking, to give voice to some final taunt—and as he did, Josef seized the Ventrue’s weapon with a last, desperate burst of strength, and decapitated him with his own sword!
-The prince’s head sailed through the air, its expression frozen in shock and horror for a split second before it crumbled to ash!”
+The prince’s head sailed through the air, its expression forever frozen in shock and horror!”
 Elliot leaps to his feet, swinging an invisible sword in his arms.

 “Josef collapsed from his wounds and slept through what remained of the day.”